This post may contain affiliate links. For more information, read my disclosure policy.

 Yes, rum is added to the mixture, which is how they get the name!
 Because rum balls are not baked, the alcohol in the rum does not cook out.
 But they are not overly boozy since there is a small amount in each ball.

 • Vanilla wafers: these cookies are the body of the truffle.
-You can also substitute graham cracker crumbs.
+You can also substitute graham crackers.
+You want to use finely crushed wafer crumbs – which is why I use a food processor.

 • Powdered sugar and Cocoa: for sweetness and flavor, and also for rolling.

 • Rum: you must have rum in rum balls!
-You can use spiced or white rum.
+You can use spiced rum, dark rum, or white rum.

 How to Make Rum Balls

-Chop the nuts: First, place the nuts in the food processor and finely chop them.
-Be careful not to over chop them, so they don’t turn pasty like nut butter.
+1. Place the nuts in the food processor and finely chop them.
+Be careful not to over chop them, so they don’t turn into nut butter.
 You want them finely chopped.
 Take them out and set them aside.

-Crush the cookies: Finely chop the vanilla wafers in the food processor until they break down into small crumbs.
-Pour the chopped nuts in with the wafer crumbs.
+2. Finely chop the vanilla wafers in the food processor until they break down into fine crumbs.
+Pour the chopped nuts in with the cookie crumbs.

-Mix it all together: Add the powdered sugar, cocoa, corn syrup, vanilla, and rum.
+3. Add the confectioners’ sugar, cocoa, corn syrup, vanilla, and rum.
 Process the mixture until it’s thick and well combined.
+If you’re using a large bowl instead of a processor, be sure to stir really well.

 Close up shot of rum balls stacked on top of eachother with top rum ball cut in half to show inside